krakend/krakend-documentation/endpoints/common-expression-language-cel.md

 - Use a `req_` type variable to access **request** data.
 - Use a `resp_` type variable to access **response** data.
 - Use the `JWT` variable to access the **payload of the JWT**.
-It works only if you add the `auth/validator` component to the endpoint.
+It only works if you have a configured `auth/validator` and when the CEL expression is at the `endpoint` level.
+The `JWT` variable is unset when you evaluate expressions in the `backend`.
+If you want to check JWT claims in a `backend` context, you must [propagate their values as headers](/docs/authorization/jwt-validation/#propagate-jwt-claims-as-request-headers), and then work with headers.

 ### Variables for requests
 You can use the following variables inside the `check_expr`: